judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: This will print the type of the file iamafile located at /tmp directory

 13-symbolic_link: this will create a symbolic link to /bin/ls in the current directory with name __ls__.

+14-copy_html: this will copy html files from current directory to parent directory only if the file does not exists or is newer than the version in the parent directory